cgoliver/rnamigos2/README.md

 * Path to an mmCif file
 * Path to a .txt file with one SMILES string per line
-* A list of residue identifiers
+* A list of binding site residue identifiers

 To convert the mmCif to a 2.5D graph you will need to make sure you have the latest rnaglib and an optional dependency of rnaglib: